enketo/enketo-core/README.md

 ###How to create or extend widgets elements

+The form [dev.html](dev.html) is a useful form to test widgets.
+This [plugin template](https://gist.github.com/MartijnR/6943281) may also be useful for new widgets.

 Each widget needs to follow the following:

 * be an AMD-compliant jQuery plugin